-Sometimes, we want to say something that if created as a post, will be too long.
+Sometimes, we want to say something that will be too long if created as a post.
 I need not tell you that long posts are often a turn-off.
-Same applies to long articles on websites and blogs if they are not formatted properly to highlight what all is contained in the post.
-Another problem is that when you create a huge post in Facebook, you still don’t get views because it is totally monotonous from top to bottom.
-Facebook Notes offer you with facilities to highlight text and use headings so that your users can scan them and read the subheadings that they find appealing.
-The article focusses on when and how to use Facebook Notes for Facebook pages and for regular users.
+The same applies to long articles on websites and blogs if they are not appropriately formatted to highlight all contained in the post.
+Another problem is that when you create a massive post on Facebook, you still don’t get views because it is monotonous from top to bottom.
+Facebook Notes offer you facilities to highlight text and use headings so that your users can scan them and read the subheadings that they find appealing.
+The article focuses on when and how to use Facebook Notes for Facebook pages and regular users.

 When to use Facebook Notes instead of Facebook posts

-There can be many scenarios when you should opt for Facebook Notes instead of going for normal posts.
-This applies especially in case of huge posts where the word count is more than 100.
-People tend to ignore posts that are large.
-If you have lots to say, there is the option of Facebook Notes or you can use a blog and link it.
-With the latter (blog method and links), users usually don’t like clicking the links for information unless you have written a compelling case in the post that contains blog link.
+There can be many scenarios when you should opt for Facebook Notes instead of regular posts.
+This applies especially in the case of massive posts where the word count is more than 100.
+People tend to ignore large posts.
+If you have lots to say, there is the option of Facebook Notes, or you can use a blog and link it.
+With the latter (blog method and links), users usually don’t like clicking the links for information unless you have written a compelling case in the post that contains a blog link.

-Long posts on Facebook are repelling because they are just huge block of text.
-When you are using Notes feature, you get to add subheadings, color, highlights, quotes, bullets, indents and images in the text.
-With these many features, it is easier for you to convey your thoughts in a (formatted) manner so that users don’t overlook it.
+Long posts on Facebook are repelling because they are just giant blocks of text.
+When using the Notes feature, you can add subheadings, color, highlights, quotes, bullets, indents, and images in the text.
+With these many features, it is easier for you to convey your thoughts in a (formatted) manner so that users don’t overlook them.
 You get to use subheadings so your users can jump directly to the text they wish to read.

-When you have too much to say, or when you wish to say something with stress on certain points, it is always better to use Notes rather than posting directly to News Timeline.
+When you have too much to say or wish to say something with stress on specific points, it is always better to use Notes rather than post directly to News Timeline.

 Among other reasons why people would prefer Notes are:

-There are many uses for Facebook pages for Pages and regular users but the main reason is the availability of formatting tools that help you hold users for a longer time.
+There are many uses for Facebook pages for Pages and regular users.
+Still, the main reason is the availability of formatting tools that help you hold users for a longer time.
 Let’s see how to create and view notes.

 Facebook Notes for Pages

-After it is added to your Facebook page, you can start using the feature from the left sidebar in the Facebook window.
+After adding it to your Facebook page, you can start using the feature from the left sidebar in the Facebook window.

 Tips to Create a Good Facebook Note

-A good Facebook is one that attracts people and makes them read it completely instead of abandoning it midway.
-The tips to create a good Facebook Note are same as the ones that apply to blog creation.
+A good Facebook attracts people and makes them read it entirely instead of abandoning it midway.
+The tips for creating a good Facebook Note are the same as those that apply to blog creation.

-- First of all, pick up a title for Note that will make users open the Note; Since the first paragraph of the Note is also displayed on Timeline when you publish the note, make sure the first paragraph covers what all can users find it the note or why the users should read the note
+- First of all, pick up a title for Note that will make users open the Note; Since the first paragraph of the Note is also displayed on Timeline when you publish the note, make sure the first paragraph covers what all can users find in the note or why the users should read the note.

-- Use at least one image; I recommend using an image for header too; Like with your profile, you also get to add a header image to each Facebook Note; Use this feature to tell users what is the note about
+- Use at least one image; I recommend using an image for the header, too; Like with your profile, you also get to add a header image to each Facebook Note; Use this feature to tell users what is the note about

-- If you include quotes from anywhere, the best method to present it is as a quote-block; when you click on a paragraph or line, you will see two options towards the left: first icon is for adding images and the second is a hamburger menu from where you can mark the current paragraph as block, quote, heading, subheading etc.; Presenting text as bullet points will also remove monotony
+- If you include quotes from anywhere, the best method to present it is as a quote-block; when you click on a paragraph or line, you will see two options towards the left: the first icon is for adding images, and the second is a hamburger menu from where you can mark the current paragraph as a block, quote, heading, subheading, etc. Presenting text as bullet points will also remove monotony

-If you have a particular target of audience, you can tag people in Notes and in comments section of the Notes.
-Using tags is a good thing to get some shares which will increase its audience.
+If you have a particular target audience, you can tag people in the Notes and comments section of the Notes.
+Using tags is a good thing to get some shares, increasing its audience.

 Though you can check your previous Facebook Notes for pages and individual users via profile, the better method is to check the Activity Log.
-Simply launch the Notes feature/app and on the right hand corner, click on the pen icon.
-It will take you to Activity Log and show you only Notes – in order they appeared on Facebook.
+Launch the Notes feature/app and on the right-hand corner, click on the pen icon.
+It will take you to Activity Log and show you only Notes – in order.
+They will appear on Facebook.